-With each paragraph I write, I’m thinking of diverging topics on Koreanness that’s not within the scope of this blog post on my album track.
+With each paragraph I write, I’m thinking of diverging topics on Koreanness that are not within the scope of this blog post on my album track.
 I probably won’t get around to writing about it otherwise so please excuse me peppering in some here liberally while I’m already writing.

 늴리리야!
 What does “Nililiya” mean?
 My long-time friend HeeSung 언니 (who helped me take video of the recording sessions for this track) told me it’s like saying “lalala,” an onomatopoeia that doesn’t mean anything specific, though if I’m remembering what I was told correctly, it was used in old Korean as a happy exclamation.